Policy and Strategy Perspectives

 Chapter 2: On the Determinants of Exporting: UK Evidence

-Panikkos Poutziouris, Khaled Soufani and Nicos Michaelas INTRODUCTION The post-industrial development of the UK economy has been clearly associated with the sustainable performance of internationally competitive industries involving both small and large enterprises that operate in the production, distribution and services sectors.
+2. On the determinants of exporting: UK evidence Panikkos Poutziouris, Khaled Soufani and Nicos Michaelas INTRODUCTION The post-industrial development of the UK economy has been clearly associated with the sustainable performance of internationally competitive industries involving both small and large enterprises that operate in the production, distribution and services sectors.
 According to industrial statistics, export growth has been the main driving force behind the recovery in UK production output in the early 1990s, and, recognizing this, government often calls for a more strategic approach to fostering the export performance throughout the economy (HM Government, 1994).
 The characteristics of larger, exporting ﬁrms have been well documented in the literature.
 For such ﬁrms it is observed that exporting enhances business growth potential (i.e. through economies of scale and scope), accelerates technological and marketing innovations, diversiﬁes business risk and improves company ﬁnancial performance (Terpstra and Sarathy, 1994 and Bradley, 1995).
 However, even though it has been noted that an increase in the number of actively exporting small and medium-sized enterprises (SMEs) would make a larger contribution to job creation, stimulate economic growth, and improve the national balance of payments (Verhoeven, 1988; Samiee and Walters, 1990), little study has been done on which SMEs successfully internationalize and why.
 Increases in local competition between enterprises, irrespective of their scales of operation, result in additional pressures to seek new markets for their products, which can be found by internationalizing, that is, by launching their entrepreneurial activities beyond their local or national boundaries.
-An important mode of internationalization for SMEs – exporting – is considered by...
+An important mode...

 You are not authenticated to view the full text of this chapter or article.